ericat/git-tips/README.md

 ```

 ##### Pagination when logging
-When `git log` shows a colon : at the bottom, it means only one thing: paginated results.
+When `git log` shows a `:` at the bottom, it means paginated results.
 You can navigate with:

 B (back)
 F (forwards)